PetitPrinc3/TryHackMe-rooms/Olympus/Walkthrough.md

 Finally, just connect to your php file and get a reverse shell already !

+> :computer: Alternative foothold :
+>
+> From victor's CMS, there is an unintended way to get a reverse shell without even going through http://chat.olympus.com
+> The idea is to manually connect to /admin/includes/admin_add_post.php to upload a reverse php shell and then browse to it in the /admin/img section.
+> I did not try it on my own though, but feel free to experiment on that base !

 ## :fire: Lateral Privesc :

 > Optionnal : stabilize your shell.